 These soft and fluffy biscuit like muffins are perfect for a quick breakfast sandwich, or to add butter and jam to.

-I love using these english muffins in this tasty breakfast muffin melts recipe.
+I love using these english muffins in these tasty breakfast muffin melts, freezer breakfast sandwiches, or as an easy lunch with english muffin pizzas.
 But sometimes I’ll just make scrambled eggs and bacon to eat with my english muffin too!

 These are great to make when I host guests in my home, or host a brunch.
 And of course, you can’t forget to serve the mimosas too!

 - The prep time and cook time is only a total of 30 minutes.
 The rest is rising time, so there isn’t much of your time taken to prepare english muffins.

 - You likely already have the ingredients for this english muffin recipe in your pantry and refrigerator.

 - These are great to make at the beginning of the week to eat for breakfast each day.
 A perfect meal prep option.

 Ingredients for English Muffins

 - Milk – Whole milk will produce best results, but 2% milk or 1% milk will work as well.